AP Top 25 Takeaways: Separating contenders and pretenders

 Highlighted by three games matching top-15 teams, this was the first weekend of the season to seriously separate College Football Playoff contenders and pretenders.

 Feel free to take a seat at the adults’ table No. 8 Auburn and No. 13 Wisconsin.
+You, too, No. 12 Texas.
+And No. 7 Notre Dame, even in a loss you looked like you belong.

-We are looking for teams capable of disrupting the established upper tier in college football this season, led by No. 1 Clemson and No. 2 Alabama.
-The Tigers and Badgers might — maybe — have the stuff to crash the party.
+We are looking for teams capable of disrupting the established upper tier in college football this season: No. 1 Clemson, No. 2 Alabama, No. 3 Georgia, No. 4 LSU, No. 5 Oklahoma and No. 6 Ohio State.

+The Tigers, Badgers, Longhorns and Fighting Irish might — maybe — have the stuff to crash the party.

 No. 11 Michigan, you’re excused.
 Playoffs are the last thing coach Jim Harbaugh needs to be thinking about.
 His program seems to be at a crossroads.
 No. 15 UCF, which lost a regular-season game for the first time since 2016, will be joining the Wolverines on the don’t-call-us-we’ll-call-you list.